Visible Greenness Exposure

 function returns a data.table

-containing the cell number and corresponding visibility of all points from A to B. Visible cells have a value of 1 and non visible cells -1.
+with the cell number and corresponding visibility status for every point between A and B. Visible cells are marked with 1 and non-visible cells with 0.

 lineOfSight <- function(xy1, x0, y0, height0, resolution, dsm_data) {